codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Create a templates folder for our HTML

-In flask, if we are going to have HTML files we typically store them in a folder called templates so flask can find it.
-Create a folder called templates.
-It should look like below.
+In Flask, if we are going to have HTML files we typically store them in a folder called templates so Flask is able to find them.
+Create a folder called templates, which should end up looking like this:

 ```
 ├── root folder